 Some pieces of advice for premed students who want to stand out:

-- Focus on embracing the journey you have as an undergrad rather than just the outcome.
+- Focus on embracing the journey you have as a premed rather than just the outcome.

 - Be involved in organizations and activities that are making a difference.